awsdocs/amazon-connect-admin-guide/doc_source/wait.md

 # Contact block: Wait<a name="wait"></a>

 ## Description<a name="wait-description"></a>

-+ Use this block in chat contact flows only\.
-If a contact stops responding to a chat, this block pauses the contact flow for the specified wait time\.
+This block pauses the contact flow for the specified wait time\.

-+ If this block is triggered during a voice conversation, the contact is routed down the **Error** branch\.
+For example, if a contact stops responding to a chat, the block pauses the contact flow for the specified wait time, then branches accordingly, such as to disconnect\.

 ## Supported channels<a name="wait-channels"></a>